Promist-Moon/tp/docs/DeveloperGuide.md

 **Actor:** Tutor

 ### **Preconditions**
-- There is an existing student with the same details.
+- There is an existing student with the specified index.

+### **Guarantees:**
+- Student details change in the student contact list.

 ### **MSS**
 1. Tutor chooses to edit a student detail (eg address, phone number, tag).